GaiaNet-AI/docs/docs/user-guide/apps/translation-agent.md

 >As an alternative, you can also start a GaiaNet node locally on your device.
 Refer to [this guide](https://github.com/GaiaNet-AI/node-configs/tree/main/gemma-2-27b-it).

-To get started, clone the Translation Agent that support open source LLMs.
+To get started, clone the Translation Agent that supports open source LLMs.

 ```
 git clone https://github.com/second-state/translation-agent.git